andrey-svx/YandexMapsMobileWrapper/README.md

-# YandexMapsMobileWrapper
+# YandexMapMobileWrapper

-Wrapper for YandexMapsMobile cocoapod
+A description of this package.